traitecoevo/taxonlookup/README.md

 3. [A higher-level taxonomy lookup](http://datadryad.org/resource/doi:10.5061/dryad.63q27.2/1.1) compiled by [Dave Tank](http://phylodiversity.net/dtank/Tank_Lab/Tank_Lab.html) and colleagues

 We have a complete genus-family-order mapping for vascular plants.
-For bryophytes, there is only a genus-family mapping at present.
+For bryophytes, there is only genus-family mapping at present; if anyone has a family-order map for bryophytes, please let me know.
 We also correct some spelling errors, special character issues, and other errors from The Plant List.
-We will try to keep this error correction up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.
+We will try to keep this curation up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.

 The scripts are in the repository but not in the package.
-Only the data and ways to access the data are in the package.
-The reason for this is explained further down in the readme.
-To use the data from the most recent release: first install and load devtools; that will then let you load the package from this respository:
+Only the data and ways to access the data are in the package; the reason for this design will become clear further down the readme.
+To use the data from the most recent release: first install and load `devtools`; that will then let you load the `TaxonLookup` package from this respository:

 ```r
 install.packages("devtools")